 Up to Standard VII, Art, Craft, Music, Dance, and Yoga are academic periods in the time-table because we perceive them to be an essential component of the education process.
 Standard IX onwards, Art, Craft, & Music are not time-tabled but may be undertaken as Spare Time Activities (STA) during afternoons or as an examination subject.

 Activity Based Learning

-One of the important aspects of a truly good education, particularly at the primary & middle school level, is that learning must activity oriented, with plenty of practical work and provision for concrete learning experiences, rather than mere bookish learning.
-Their before, all academic facility interiors have been meticulously planned to allow plenty of individual activities and project and project work.
+One of the important aspects of a truly good education, particularly at the primary & middle school level, is that learning must activity-oriented, with plenty of practical work and provision for concrete learning experiences, rather than mere bookish learning.
+Therefore, all academic facility interiors have been meticulously planned to allow plenty of individual activities and project and project work.

 Students weak in studies will be given remedial coaching (extra tuition), either during prep or activity periods.

 Three periods per week in a third language acceptable to the Examination Board are compulsory in Standards VI and VIII.
-Students may, provided there are sufficient numbers, take additional language or continue studying a particular language as a co-curricular or Spare Time Activity (STA).
+Students may provide there are sufficient numbers, take an additional language or continue studying a particular language as a co-curricular or Spare Time Activity (STA).